Portland spy ring: Exposure and arrest

 In 1960 the Polish spy Michael Goleniewski told his handlers at the Central Intelligence Agency (CIA) that there was a Russian spy working for the Royal Navy who had been in Warsaw in 1952 and who was called "Horton", or similar.
 The information was passed over to MI5 who soon identified Houghton.
-According to the MI5 officer Peter Wright the first reports were in 1959, but there was insufficient evidence to identify Houghton; it was only after a second report in March 1960 that Wright says that an identification could be made.
+According to the MI5 officer Peter Wright the first reports were in 1959, but there was insufficient evidence to identify Houghton; it was only after a second report in March 1960, Wright says, that an identification could be made.
 The MI5 case officer was Charles Elwell, who later led the investigations for espionage into John Vassall and John Stonehouse.

 During mid-1960 MI5's surveillance specialists—known as the watcher section—began observation of Houghton and Gee, paying particular attention during their monthly visits to London.
 On one such visit they noticed Houghton hand over a plastic carrier bag to another man, in exchange for an envelope.
 They followed the man back to his car and established it was owned by Lonsdale.
 He was put under full surveillance and soon after was seen visiting a branch of his bank, where he lodged a suitcase and a parcel in a safety deposit box.

 The director general of MI5, Roger Hollis, contacted the chairman of the Midland Bank and arranged for the deposit box to be opened by MI5.
 On 5 September 1960 the contents were extracted from the box.
-Inside were found Minox and Praktica miniature cameras and a Ronson cigarette lighter set in a wooden bowel; this was x-rayed and found to contain one-time pads and map references.
-Everything was examined, photographed and replaced back in Lonsdale's box.
+Inside were found Minox and Praktica miniature cameras and a Ronson cigarette lighter set in a wooden bowl; this was x-rayed and found to contain one-time pads and map references.
+Everything was examined, photographed and replaced in Lonsdale's box.
 Enquiries were made with the Royal Canadian Mounted Police into Lonsdale's background.
 They supplied MI5 with a copy of his passport.
 MI5 bugged his flat and decided he was an illegal—a member of a foreign government working in London under an operational cover.
-GCHQ were alerted every time Lonsdale used his radio and copied the messages he was sending to Moscow, deciphering them using copies of the one-time pads from the bank.
+GCHQ, the British signals intelligence agency, were alerted every time Lonsdale used his radio and copied the messages he was sending to Moscow, deciphering them using copies of the one-time pads from the bank.
 In November 1960 MI5 tailed Lonsdale to the Kroger's house in Ruislip; they set up an observation post in the house opposite to monitor the couple.